microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationPasswordCredential.md

 ### -Property

-Specifies properties to be returned
+Specifies properties to be returned.

 ```yaml
 Type: System.String[]